 Eventually, cocaine abuse causes the brain and body to adjust to the chemical changes caused by cocaine and needs it to function normally.

-Cocaine addiction is physically and mentally damaging.
+Cocaine addiction is often physically and mentally damaging to people who are dependent on it.

 Symptoms of Cocaine Withdrawal